2018 Ray of Hope Gala

 Benefits Friends of South Florida Autism, Inc.Charity & Social Events

-The Friends of South Florida Autism, Inc., a non-profit organization that raises funds for the benefit of South Florida Autism Charter Schools, South Florida Autism Center, and The Villages of South Florida Autism, will host the 2016 Ray of Hope Gala at Jungle Island.
+The Friends of South Florida Autism, Inc., a non-profit organization that raises funds for the benefit of South Florida Autism Charter Schools, South Florida Autism Center, and The Villages of South Florida Autism, will host the 2018 Ray of Hope Gala at Jungle Island’s Bloom Ballroom.

-Individual tickets are $200 and tables of ten are available for $2,000.
-Sponsorship opportunities are available ranging from $500 to $10,000.
-Proceeds will go towards the Capital Campaign in support of a state-of-the art facility to include a school building for 300 students at South Florida Autism Charter School and a community outreach building for South Florida Autism Center, Inc., offering programs and services for individuals diagnosed with autism and their families in the South Florida community.
+Individual tickets are $200, and tables of ten are available for $2,000.
+Sponsorship opportunities are available ranging from $1,000 to $10,000.
+Proceeds will go towards the Capital Campaign in support of a state-of-the-art facility to include a school building for 300 students at South Florida Autism Charter School and a community outreach building for South Florida Autism Center, Inc., offering programs and services for individuals diagnosed with autism and their families in the South Florida community.